Man shot midday near downtown Buffalo

 Saturday's shooting took place within a couple of blocks of another shooting on the evening of Sept.
 20. In that incident, a 40-year-old woman was shot in the leg while she was inside a car.
 She was taken to Erie County Medical Center, where she was listed in stable condition.

 In an incident at about 7:30 p.m.
-Friday, Buffalo police said a 32-year-old man was struck by gunfire while standing outside on the 200 block of Edison Avenue.
+Friday, Buffalo police said a 32-year-old man was struck by gunfire while standing outside on the 200 block of Edison Avenue, off of Langfield Drive.
 The victim was transported to Erie County Medical Center and is in stable condition.

 Police asked anyone with information about any of the shootings to call or text the confidential tip line at 716-847-2255.